Deepali25-K/clipboard_landing_page/README.md

-# Frontend Mentor - Fylo data storage component solution
+# Frontend Mentor - Clipboard landing page solution

-This is a solution to the [Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
+This is a solution to the [Clipboard landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview